liesnikov/extensible-elaborator/paper/main.md

 # Dependently-typed calculus and bidirectional typing # {#section_bidirectional}

 In this section we describe the core for type system we implement as well as the core typing rules.
-This work is based off pi-forall [@weirichImplementingDependentTypes2022] implementation.
+We take pi-forall [@weirichImplementingDependentTypes2022] as a basis for the system and add metavariables and implicits to it.

-We leave the core rules intact and therefore, the core calculus too.
+However, for all other purposes we leave the core rules intact and therefore, the core calculus too.
 This is dependently-typed calculus that includes Pi, Sigma and indexed inductive types.
 Equality type isn't defined as a regular inductive type, but is instead built-in with the user getting access to the type and term constructor, but not able to pattern-matching on it, instead getting a `subst` primitive of type `(A x) -> (x=y) -> A y` and `contra` of type `forall A. True = False -> A`.